mstksg/inCode/copy/entries/functor-structures-2.md

 ```

 We see that `interpret` for `PreT Ap f a` works just like `interpret` for
-`Ap f a`...so we don't lose any power, it's the same as always if we wanted to
+`Ap f a`; we don't lose any power, it's the same as always if we wanted to
 just use `Ap f a` covariantly to interpret into a parser.
 Exactly what we did
 when we wrote our parser generation.